 Set a timer; there is nothing better than a timer to give you the motivation to clean your house.
 The beauty of setting a timer is that you can set it for as short or as long a time as you can spare; you can set it as many times as you like for as many jobs as you’d like.
 I usually set mine for 15 minutes as I find that this gives me enough time to make a difference to the task I’ve chosen without causing burnout and overwhelm.If I want to carry on after the timer has ended, I just set it for another 15 minutes.

 - Listen to an audiobook

-Listen to an audiobook this is one of my favourite things to do whilst cleaning, as I don’t have any time to read anymore since the kids have come along, so I like to listen to self-help, motivational and classic books whilst I’m working and cleaning, learning while working kills two birds with one stone an makes for a productive couple of hours!
+Listening to an audiobook is one of my favorite things to do while cleaning.
+I don’t have time to read since having kids, so I like to listen to self-help, motivational or classical books while cleaning.
+Learning something new while working kills two birds with one stone and makes for a productive couple of hours!

 - Listen to a podcast

-Listen to a podcast.
-Podcasts are another fabulous way to pass the time when you’re cleaning, just search for your favourite subjects and listen to the hundreds of free podcasts waiting for you
+Podcasts are another fabulous way to pass the time when you’re cleaning, just search for your favorite subjects and listen to the hundreds of free podcasts waiting for you on audible.

 - Make your own essential oil cleaning products